tomreitz/tomreitz.com/_book-reviews/2019-04-05-weapons-of-math-destruction.md

 Many people try to stop smoking a hundred times and fail.
 Predictive algorithms would therefore reasonably assign a very low probability of success to the next attempt to quit.
 But free will can, and occasionally does, enable someone to quit on that hundred-and-first try.
 We must never forget the human capacity to change - to do so would be unmerciful and unjust.

-*Weapons of Math Destruction* is an enjoyable and eye-opening view on the dark side of data algorithms.
+*Weapons of Math Destruction* is an enjoyable and eye-opening view of the dark side of data algorithms.